igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## Event

-An **event** represents something that happened in the provider’s system.
+Represents something that happened in the provider’s system.

 Events are usually immutable facts, for example:
 - “payment succeeded”